 Extremely useful when testing a new UI design, Smartlook allows users to zoom in on specific events quickly.
 All the user has to do is to filter recordings for a particular event.
 Then, a first customer session is opened in the player just a couple of seconds before the event.
 Instead the whole X minutes, you will spend the only couple of seconds of your precious time.
 Nice-to-have when handling your average small eshop, but absolutely critical when analysing this multi-million dollar enterprise.

 Another significant improvement consisted of retroactive events and funnels.
 Smartlook is collecting data continuously.
-That means events are tracked automatically and without the need to turn anything on, the tools will start filling your storage ( Have you ever seen a hungry pac-man?).
+That means tracking events is automated and without the need to turn anything on, the tools will start filling your storage ( Have you ever seen a hungry pac-man?).
 When you open a specific event, a button on the shopping cart for instance, historical data will be ready for you right away.

 Toolkit: Recordings player, event manager, funnels

 Product managers need to know if everything in the product works as it was designed.
 A good product manager is also an observer.
 He or she can understand customers and separate them into groups.
 Based on the right insight, a product manager should come up with new features or prioritize the current development of the web or an app.

 A product manager can define various events which need to be observed, create funnels over these events and then check the conversion rate of each funnel.
 Then he or she can just simply use these funnels to see only the relevant recordings and analyse the user behaviour.
 For a product manager, it’s priceless to observe users on the recordings in action.